-Worlds of Fun Tour of the Park 2017 Edition Scandinavia Africa Europa Americana Planet Snoopy The Orient Please be aware that this page is currently under construction and each ride and attraction will be expanded in the future to include its own separate page with additional photos and details.
-Scandinavia Since the entrance to the park is causing a significant change to the layout and attractions to Scandinavia please be aware this entry will not be entirely accurate until the park opens in spring 2017
+Worlds of Fun Tour of the Park 2018 Edition Scandinavia Africa Europa Americana Planet Snoopy The Orient Please be aware that this page is currently under construction and each ride and attraction will be expanded in the future to include its own separate page with additional photos and details.
+Scandinavia Historical Tour of the Park Versions 2017 Edition

-Scandinavia Main Gate 2017-current In 2017 the entire Scandinavian gate was rebuilt and redesigned, complete with the iconic Worlds of Fun hot air balloon, and Guest Relations that may be entered by guests from both inside and outside the park.
+In 2017 the entire Scandinavian gate was rebuilt and redesigned, complete with the iconic Worlds of Fun hot air balloon, and Guest Relations that may be entered by guests from both inside and outside the park.
 The new gate replaces the original Scandinavian gate built in 1973 and expanded in 1974 to serve as the park's secondary or back gate.
 With the removal of the main Americana gate in 1999, the Scandinavian gate began serving as the main gate.
 Grand Pavilion 2017-current

 Located directly off to the left following the main entrance, the Grand Pavilion added in 2017 serves as the park's largest picnic and group catering facility.
 Visible from the walkway from the back parking lots the Grand Pavilion is bright and open featuring several large picnic pavilions for catering events as well as its own catering kitchen.
 It replaces the park's group catering facilities added in the 1980's, Tivoli Terrace Central and West.
 Fascinating enough, and surprisingly so, the land the Grand Pavilion sits on previously served as the park's dump.
 Worlds of Fun Rentals 2017-current